brechtdv/vitae/vitae.md

 * Hoffmann S, Cooke R, Aspinall W, **Devleesschauwer B**, Hald T (2016)  Global food attribution estimates for 11 major pathogens for the global burden of foodborne disease initiative.
 Presented at the _IAFP 2016_; 3 Aug 2016; St. Louis, MO, USA.

 * **Devleesschauwer B** (2016)  Methodology to estimate disease burden.
 Presented at the _IAFP 2016_; 3 Aug 2016; St. Louis, MO, USA.

+* Trevisan C, **Devleesschauwer B**, Schmidt V, Winkler AS, Harrison W, Johansen MV (2016)  The societal cost of _Taenia solium_ cysticercosis in Tanzania.
+Presented at the _29th Joint Congress of the Italian Society of Parasitoloty (SOIPA) and European Veterinary College_; 21-24 Jun 2016; Bari, Italy.

 * Hoffmann S, Cooke R, Aspinall W, **Devleesschauwer B**, Cawthorne A, Hald T (2016)  Estimates of the global burden of foodborne disease and their implications for international benefits assessment.
 Presented at the _8th Annual Conference of the Society for Benefit-Cost Analysis_; 17 Mar 2016; Washington, DC, USA.